htty/htty/README.markdown

 The `get` command is one of seven HTTP request methods supported.
 A concise summary of the response is shown when you issue a request.

 You can follow redirects using the `follow` command.
+No request is made until you type a request command such as `get` or `post`.

 ![ESV Bible Web Service example #2](http://htty.github.com/images/esvapi2.png)